 By then, you will know more about Zagreb artsy hills than an average local!

-If so, then check out plenty of other unique things to do in Zagreb.
-Use my ultimate guide.
+Now, check out more unusual things to do in Zagreb.